 He may not think it’s a big deal.
 He may think he’s just being friendly.
 My husband may have not really thought about possible negative consequences of flirting or he may think he “can handle” the temptation.

 My respect of what is good in him will do more to convict him than my contempt and condemnation ever could.
-My willingness to continue to treat him with respect, and to look for the good in him will pile burning coals upon his head.
-I do NOT respect his sin!
-But I find what is good and respect that.
+My willingness to continue to seek to bless him, and to look for the good in him “will pile burning coals upon his head.”
+(Romans 12:9-21) I do NOT respect his sin!
+But I could find what is good and respect that.
 And I respect our covenant before God.
-The more godly I am (by God’s Spirit in me) and the less I sin against him, even when he is sinning against me, the more convicted he will feel of his own despicable behavior and the more loudly the voice of God will resonate within his soul.
+The more godly I am (by God’s Spirit in me) and the less I sin against him, even when he is sinning against me, the more convicted he will likely feel of his own wrong behavior and the more loudly the voice of God will resonate within his soul.

 I may have to confront him.
 If so, I will need to take care of any sin in my own life first (removing the “log” in my eye before addressing the “speck” in my husband’s eye – as Jesus commands.)
 But my confrontation should be done with self-control, manners and respect.
 There may be times when I need to confront his sin.
 Please see this post http://ninaroesner.com/resources/when-it-doesnt-work/

-PLEASE REALIZE THIS!
 If I sin against him because he was sinning against me - I am repaying evil for evil.
 Jesus says I can’t overcome evil with evil, I must overcome evil with good!
-Jesus commands us to bless those who persecute us, pray for those who despitefully use us, you do good to those who do harm to us and love our enemies – so how much more should we love our husbands.
+(Romans 12:9-21) Jesus commands us to bless those who persecute us, pray for those who despitefully use us, you do good to those who do harm to us and love our enemies – so how much more should we love our husbands?

 If I sin against him by berating him, emasculating him with words, raking him over the coals, attacking him, screaming hateful things at him, looking down on him, detesting him, rebelling against him, continually spying on him, expecting the worst of him, refusing to cooperate with his leadership and disrespecting him – he will be thinking about MY AWFUL BEHAVIOR AGAINST HIM.
 He won’t be thinking about his own sin.
 He’ll have plenty of ammunition to use against ME because of all the sin I’ve now committed against him.
 He’ll be thinking about how crazy I am, and how smothering and controlling and disrespectful I am instead of thinking about his own sin.
 When I keep sin out of my life by living by the power of the Spirit of God – all he will have to think about is the purity and respect I show him, my godliness and his sinfulness.
 THAT is how he will be convicted, ladies!